 Spokesmen at Sanofi, Roche and AstraZeneca declined to comment.
 Representatives at Merck, Amylin, Pfizer and Bristol- Myers declined to comment.
 A U.S.-based spokeswoman for Takeda declined to comment.

-Amylin rose (AMLN) 8.4 percent to $27.96 at the close yesterday in New York, the biggest single-day gain in a month.
+Amylin rose (AMLN:US) 8.4 percent to $27.96 at the close yesterday in New York, the biggest single-day gain in a month.

 Amylin received approval in January for Bydureon, a once- weekly formulation of its earlier medicine Byetta, and the drugs may draw $1.5 billion in annual revenue in the next few years, said Phil Nadeau, an analyst with Cowen & Co. in New York.